EronWright/vagrant-mesos-cluster/README.md

 This will provision a mini Mesos cluster with one master, one slave, and one HAProxy instance.
-The Mesos master server also contains Zookeeper, the Marathon framework, and Mesos DNS.
+The Mesos master server also contains Zookeeper, the Marathon framework, Mesos DNS, and the Admin Router.
 The slave will come with Docker installed, and with the Mesos Docker containerizer ready for use.

 - Browse to the Mesos UI:     http://100.0.10.11:5050/